Fod3125/pxt-arcade/docs/hardware/shoebox-controller.md

 ![Testing joystick wiring](/static/hardware/shoebox-controller/testing-joystick1.jpg)

 * Attach the USB cable between the encoder board and your computer.
+You need usb
 * Open up a MakeCode Arcade game in the browser – i.e. https://makecode.com/_XsCCsy5L1eXr.
 * Use the Joystick to move the player around the screen and mark the correct directions on the Joystick.